Carnosaur II (1995)

 Everyone tries to search out the cavernous tunnels and discovers a bunch of prehistoric beasts that feasts on each of them.
 They try to escape but one of these carnosaurs hid out in the helicopter which was their only escape and feasted on the pilot named Joanne Galloway (Neith Hunter) and their helicoter crashes and explodes.

-McQuade tells them what is going on about these carnosaurs but for some reason he seems to want to keep some of them alive and will do anything to do so even if it means killing some of his men before they kill these monsters and bringing them back to their base before the mine explodes in a nuclear meltdown.
+McQuade tells them what is going on about these carnosaurs but for some reason he seems to want to keep some of them alive and will do anything to do so even if it means killing some of his men before they kill these monsters and bringing them back to their base before the mine explodes in a nuclear meltdown

-Normally sequels aren't better than the originals I find but I enjoyed this one by far as it seems like a completely different story alltogether and I think it is.
+Bottom line is that normally sequels aren't better than the originals I find but I enjoyed this one by far as it seems like a completely different story alltogether and I think it is.

 The film was cheesy but it's so bad it's good.
 It really cloned Aliens but it was taking place present day on Earth with scene's very obvious to what I mentioned like having a kid playing an older type of male Newt along with a male Ripley acting fatherly and caring to him.
 Plus we have a battle with a giant carnosaur close to the ending of the film too.